-How to watch LoL Worlds 2020: Schedule, groups, streams | Dexerto.com
+How to watch LoL Worlds 2020 Playoffs: Stream, schedule, results - Dexerto

 The League of Legends World Championship is split into three phases: the play-in stage, the main event, and the knockout stage.

-10 teams from around the world will partake in the Play-In stage (down from the usual 12 due to Vietnam's travel restrictions), with four main event spots on the line for the best performing teams in the qualifying stage.
+10 teams from around the world have partaken in the Play-In stage (down from the usual 12 due to Vietnam’s travel restrictions), with four main event spots going to the best performing teams in the qualifying stage.

-The main event will feature 16 teams, split across four groups, with the top eight teams from each seeded group progressing to the knockout stage.
+The main event features 16 teams, split across four groups, with the top eight teams from each seeded group progressing to the knockout stage.

 The knockout stage is a single-elimination, eight-team bracket.
 Teams will play in best-of-five series against each other all the way to the final, with the winner of the knockout stage winning Worlds and taking home the Summoner’s Cup.